peppy6582/TubeArchivist-Accessory-Script/README.md

 - **File Permissions**: Check read/write permissions for the specified directories.

 ### Debugging
-Check the log file for errors:
+Check the log file for errors (only works if you set your cron job to output to this file as above):
 ```bash
 cat /path/to/TubeArchivist/YouTube/youtube-process.log
 ```